CERTCC/Vultron/docs/process_models/embargo_management.md

 $$\mathcal{Q}^{em}_{simple} = \{ None,~Active \}$$

-However, because embargo management is a process of coordinating across Participants, it will be useful to distinguish between the $None$ state and an intermediate state in which an embargo has been proposed but not yet accepted or rejected.
-We might call this the $None + Proposed$ state, but we shortened it to $Proposed$.
+However, because embargo management is a process of coordinating across Participants, it will be useful to distinguish between the _None_ state and an intermediate state in which an embargo has been proposed but not yet accepted or rejected.
+We might call this the $None + Proposed$ state, but we shortened it to _Proposed_.

-Similarly, we want to be able to discriminate between an $Active$ embargo state and one in which a revision has been proposed but is not yet accepted or rejected, which we will denote as the $Active + Revise$ state, shortened to $Revise$.
-Finally, we wish to distinguish between the state in which no embargo has ever been established ($None$), and the final state after an active embargo has ended ($eXited$).
+Similarly, we want to be able to discriminate between an _Active_ embargo state and one in which a revision has been proposed but is not yet accepted or rejected, which we will denote as the $Active + Revise$ state, shortened to _Revise_.
+Finally, we wish to distinguish between the state in which no embargo has ever been established (_None_), and the final state after an active embargo has ended (_eXited_).
 Combining these, we get the following set of [EM]{acronym-label="EM" acronym-form="singular+short"} states, which we denote as
 $\mathcal{Q}^{em}$ in